Play Therapy

 There are various types of play therapy, which are grounded on different theoretical models.
 These approaches sit on a continuum ranging from non-directive to directive.

-Child-centred play therapy (CCPT) is a Humanistic intervention and the most non-directive of all play therapy modalities.
+Child-centred play therapy (CCPT) is a humanistic intervention and the most non-directive of all play therapy modalities.
 As an evidence-based approach, it has been proved to be one of the most effective for children aged 3 to 11.

 To access the latest play therapy research, including meta analyses and reviews, please visit https://evidencebasedchildtherapy.com